StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Methodology

 \subsection{Stereo Conversion Inpainting Model}

-To demonstrate the potential of StereoVGGT for stereo conversion, Mono2Stereo \cite{mono2stereo} is used as our baseline framework.
+To demonstrate the potential of StereoVGGT for stereo conversion, Mono2Stereo is used as our baseline framework.
 Mono2Stereo was chosen because it proposes two standardized benchmark datasets for stereo conversion, a domain where established quantitative benchmarks are generally lacking.
-Consistent with other leading stereo conversion methods, Mono2Stereo adopts a two-stage paradigm: it utilizes an MDE model to extract disparity prior in the first stage, followed by an inpainting model $\phi_{inpainting}$ to synthesize the right-view image $I_{r~(generated)}$ in the second stage.

-We replace the original DAv2 \cite{dav2} within the Mono2Stereo framework with our proposed StereoVGGT for the first stage.
-Following the architecture of Mono2Stereo, we employ the Marigold VAE \cite{marigold}---pre-trained on the Mono2Stereo datasets---as the inpainting model for synthesized view completion.
+Consistent with other leading methods, Mono2Stereo adopts a two-stage paradigm: it utilizes an MDE model to extract disparity prior in the first stage, followed by an inpainting model $\phi_{inpainting}$ to synthesize the right-view image $I_{r~(generated)}$ in the second stage.
+We replace the original DAv2 within the Mono2Stereo framework with our proposed StereoVGGT for the first stage.
+Following the architecture of Mono2Stereo, we employ the Marigold VAE \citep{marigold}---pre-trained on the Mono2Stereo datasets---as the inpainting model for synthesized view completion.
 Specifically, the disparity prior $d_{stereovggt}$ produced by StereoVGGT, as defined in Eq. (\ref{dpt}), is fed into the inpainting model $\phi_{inpainting}$ alongside the left-view image $I_l$ to synthesize the generated right-view image $I_{r~(generated)}$.
-This process is formally expressed as,
+This process is formally expressed as

 The weights for both the StereoVGGT and inpainting modules are kept frozen, enabling the entire process to be training-free.